Chirag-Jogi/HotelReservationPrediction_MLops/README.md

 - Enable Targeted Marketing: Focus retention efforts on customers with high cancellation probability

 ## Dataset
-The project uses the Hotel Reservations Classification Dataset from Kaggle, which includes booking information and whether the reservation was ultimately canceled.
+The project uses the Hotel Reservations Classification Dataset from Kaggle(https://www.kaggle.com/datasets/ahsan81/hotel-reservations-classification-dataset), which includes booking information and whether the reservation was ultimately canceled.
 Key Features

 - lead_time: Number of days between booking and arrival date